Jerry-Master/GranaData/_posts/2022-08-25-stable_diffusion_tutorial.md

 <p class="text-center"><img class="shadow" src="{{site.baseurl}}/assets/images/StableDiffusion/kaggleSD2.png" alt="Kaggle SD notebook 2" /></p>

 Ok, if it is your first time at kaggle there are a few things to explain before running the notebook.
-Once you are inside the notebook editor, to start the notebook you have to click the On button, but first you need to make sure the GPU is enabled.
+Once you are inside the notebook editor, to start the notebook you have to click the On button, but first you need to make sure the GPU is enabled and that the internet is enabled too.
 To do this, click the bottom right arrow.

 <p class="text-center"><img class="shadow" src="{{site.baseurl}}/assets/images/StableDiffusion/notebook.png" alt="notebook" /></p>

-You should see this
+You should see this,

 <p class="text-center"><img class="shadow" src="{{site.baseurl}}/assets/images/StableDiffusion/notebook2.png" alt="notebook 2" /></p>